ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 vdev_posix: change filemap into a static list of objects instead of pointers
-message: vdev_posix: change filemap into a static list of objects instead of pointers

 to avoid dynamic memory allocations & frees (specifically in orb_exists)
 ### Antipattern Category